hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

     └── service.yaml
 ```

-T﻿ype the following commands to deploy the game *Super Mario* and *Tetris* to the namespace *cfe-games* in the cluster:
+T﻿ype the following commands to deploy *Super Mario* and *Tetris* to the namespace *cfe-games* in the cluster:

 ```shell
 $ kubectl create ns cfe-games